 Some places only take cash instead of a credit card.
 Machines might also be down due to the quality of the internet.

 11. They might be closed for a few hours

 Unlike America, some Italian places are very relaxed and tend to take a long lunch break “riposo” for a few hours (up to 4).

 12. Bring comfortable shoes

-With all the walking between the tons of historic monuments, comfortable waking shoes are a must!
+With all the walking between the tons of historic monuments, comfortable walking shoes are a must!
 You might even want to consider adding insoles and breaking in new shoes before going!

 Frequently Asked Questions